-However, if you had collected the operation type axis as well as the latency axis, you would get two streams of datapoints: one for reading operations, and one for write operations.
+However, if you had collected the operation type axis as well as the latency axis, you would get two streams of datapoints: one for read operations, and one for write operations.

-When you specify a slice, there are several fields that you must supply:
+When you specify a slice, there are several fields which you must supply: